ComplyCo/android-public/README.md

 # ComplyCo - Sample Applications

-The purpose of this project is to showcase solutions and best practices on how to implement ComplyCo's SDK (**ComplySDK**).
+The purpose of this project is to showcase solutions and best practices on how to implement ComplyCo's private SDK [**ComplySDK**].

 This repository is also responsible for hosting the SDK packages in GitHub Packages, for the Maven repository to leverage as needed.